labaneilers/imgsrv/Readme.md

 ## Using browser-specific formats

-To take full advantage of ImgSrv, you would configure your URL generation code to add an additional querystring parameter for specific formats, based on accept header/browser support (see "Detection" below).
+To take full advantage of ImgSrv, you would configure your URL generation code to add an additional querystring parameter for specific formats, based on accept header/browser support.

 There are two ways to serve images with the correct parameters for the supported image formats: